cmpt-732/Amazon_Product_Analysis/README.md

 customized and better recommendations to customers and improve the products selling on the platform.

 Notes on how to run the code can be found in RUNNING.md, and a more detailed overview can be found in the project report (under Documents).
+## Datasets:

+We have used the Amazon Review Data 2018 data.
+Here we have used the 5-core subset and the metadata for the categories: 1) Clothing, Shoes, and Jewelry  2) Movies and Tv 3) Office Products.
+Link to the datasets: [Dataset](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/)

 ## Structure